soundpress/RulesOfNYC/docs/c35/index.rst

          (5) the number of the check, cashier's check, or money order, if applicable;

-         (6) the date and amount of each contribution returned to a contributor, the account from which the funds used to make the return originated, and the number of the bank or certified check used to issue the return of funds;
+         (6) the date and amount of each contribution returned to a contributor, the account from which the funds used to make the return originated, and, if applicable, the number of the check used to issue the return of funds;

          (7) each previously reported contribution for which the check was returned unpaid;

-         (8) whether the contribution was accepted for a runoff or rerun election in accordance with 52 RCNY Chapter 16 and 52 RCNY § 5-12;
+         (8) whether the contribution was accepted for a rerun election in accordance with 52 RCNY § 5-12;

          (9) whether the contribution was accepted to be deposited into a segregated bank account in accordance with 52 RCNY § 7-07(b); and